LockyAndLockally/Locky.CSharp/README.md

 # Locky

-All questions in your team about how to properly use locks can be answered with "Use Locky" from now on.
-It is very easy to use, because you can lock on `string`s.
+All questions in your team about how to properly use locks can be answered with "use Locky" from now on.
+It is very easy to use, because you can lock on strings.
 There is no risk of forgetting to assign something to a static field, because `Locky` is static itself (or use `Lockally`).

+Notes:

-Note: if you want to use `Locky` in a package, then please use `Lockally` (also included in this package) to avoid clashing with the consumer of your package.
+- if you want to use Locky in a package, then please use `Lockally` (also included in this package) to avoid clashing with the consumer of your package.<br/>
+- once a string has been used as a lock, it is not removed from the dictionary that is used internally (until your app restarts).
+Using Locky for a few thousand different strings is probably OK, but start to think about memory usage if you have variable locks such as contract Ids.

 <p align="center">
     <img src="https://avatars.githubusercontent.com/u/125100496?s=100&u=dfb896642d9b9e298628e8dd804202ed3c5e1386&v=4" alt="Locky logo"/>